Guy Drut: Political career

 After retirement Guy became active in business and politics, with one of his roles being Minister of Youth Affairs and Sports in the conservative government of Alain Juppé from 1995 to 1997.
 He has been convicted by French courts (a 15-month suspended prison sentence) at the end of 2005 for accepting fictitious employment as political patronage; as a consequence suspended by the IOC.
 In 2006, president Jacques Chirac amnestied Drut, using a rarely used clause in a 2002 amnesty law authorizing the president to grant amnesty for certain categories of crimes to people who had made great contributions to France in certain fields.

 The move caused great controversy, including within the majority members of Parliament: president of the National Assembly Jean-Louis Debré commented that it gave an unpleasant impression of "self-washing machine" but said it was a "courageous" move that he would not have made;

 Nicolas Sarkozy, president of the majority party UMP, disapproved such uses of amnesty.

 Chirac justified it by France's regaining a seat at IOC.

-Drut is serving on the IOC's Evaluation Commission for the 2016 Summer Olympics.
+Drut served on the IOC's Evaluation Commission for the 2016 Summer Olympics.